Perimenopause Sensory Overload: When Everything Feels Too Much

 Two gentle experiments:

-• Track your sleep and overload days for 2 weeks (even a simple 1–5 rating)
+• Track your sleep and overload days for 2 weeks, even with a simple 1 to 5 rating

-• Prioritize one sleep-supporting change at a time (consistent wake time, cooling the bedroom, reducing late caffeine)
+• Prioritize one sleep-supporting change at a time, such as a consistent wake time, a cooler bedroom, or less late caffeine

 Stress physiology and startle response changes